 Military service members should never have to worry about receiving compensation if they are harmed due to the careless and negligent actions of military healthcare professionals.
 Unfortunately, they have been unable to file military medical malpractice lawsuits for decades.
-That is about to change and medical malpractice cases can be filed by military personnel, service members and their family members.
-At Townsend Law LLC, our Kansas City medical malpractice attorneys want to discuss a new law that opens the door for military service personnel to hold negligent doctors and healthcare professionals accountable for their actions through military medical malpractice.
+That is about to change, and medical malpractice cases can be filed by military personnel, service members, and their family members.
+At Townsend Law, LLC, our Kansas City medical malpractice attorneys want to discuss a new law that opens the door for military service personnel to hold negligent doctors and healthcare professionals accountable for their actions through military medical malpractice.

 For more than 70 years, the men and women of the US armed forces have not been able to file medical malpractice lawsuits against any military healthcare professionals who harm them due to a medical mistake.
 This is due to the Feres Doctrine, a law that prevents any military service member from suing the federal government.

 According to researchers at Johns Hopkins University, medical mistakes kill as many as 250,000 people each year in this country and injure millions more, or there is this article from Medscape that offers a more balanced view, citing it could be 50,000-98,000 deaths per year.
-We may not know the exact numbers, but we know that 1 is too many.
+We may not know the exact numbers, but we know that one is too many.

-It would be foolish to think that military healthcare professionals do not make mistakes, or that military hospitals and VA Hospitals, as healthcare providers, do not suffer from the same challenges as civilian hospitals – and the medical negligence that can stem from those challenges can be just as devastating and need the assistance of a medical malpractice attorney.
-Just like civilian healthcare professional, military doctors from all branches, U.S. Army, Navy, Air Force, and other United States Government surgeons, nurses, and more can all make the following:
+It would be foolish to think that military healthcare professionals do not make mistakes or that military hospitals and VA Hospitals, as healthcare providers, do not suffer from the same challenges as civilian hospitals – and the medical negligence that can stem from those challenges can be just as devastating and need the assistance of a medical malpractice attorney.
+Just like civilian healthcare professionals, military doctors from all branches, U.S. Army, Navy, Air Force, and other United States Government surgeons, nurses, and more can all make the following:

 Military leaders were against this change, but logic prevailed.
-Those injured by medical mistakes, whether they are military service members or civilians, incur tremendous medical expenses, and often have long-lasting pain and suffering and can benefit from being able to utilize a medical malpractice lawyer for personal injury they suffered from medical negligence that former or active duty military personnel, military members and their family members may have experienced as a result of medical care in a U.S. Government hospital, military hospital or VA Hospital.
+Those injured by medical mistakes, whether they are military service members or civilians, incur tremendous medical expenses and often have long-lasting pain and suffering and can benefit from being able to utilize a medical malpractice lawyer for personal injury they suffered from medical negligence that former or active duty military personnel, military members and their family members may have experienced as a result of medical care in a U.S. Government hospital, military hospital or VA Hospital.

-At Townsend Law LLC, our knowledgeable and experienced team can offer legal advice for military medical malpractice claims and will work to secure the following compensation for your claim on your behalf:
+At Townsend Law, LLC, our knowledgeable and experienced team can offer legal advice for military medical malpractice claims and will work to secure the following compensation for your claim on your behalf:

 When you need a Kansas City medical malpractice attorney or a military medical malpractice lawyer, former and active duty members can call us today for a free consultation.

-We can help, contact us for a free consultation by clicking here or call us at 816-408-6476.
+We can help.
+Contact us for a free consultation by clicking here or call us at 816-408-6476.